isomerpages/moe-khengchengsch/_co-curricular-activities/Club & Societies/English Culture and Language.md

 <span style="font-size:16.0pt;font-family:Arial;color:black">
 <ul>
 	<li>Create a love and appreciation for the English Language through interesting and engaging activities
-	<li>Provide students with an opportunity to express their personal views and their creative talents<br>
+	</li><li>Provide students with an opportunity to express their personal views and their creative talents<br>

 # Key Programmes
 <span style="font-size:16.0pt;font-family:Arial;color:black">Some examples of the activities that the club carries out include writing fractured fairy tales, producing mini movies, cooking and writing recipes and playing educational word games.
-Students are also given the opportunity to participate in school events and public speaking competitions.
+Students are also given the opportunity to participate in school events and public speaking competitions.</span></li></ul></span></span></span>